Proteusiq/graphs/README.md

 Connection url in Jupyter Lab is `bolt://neo4j:test@neo4j:7687` as neo4j is the name of our service in docker-compose.yml.

 ## Simple Family Graph: Taste of Cypher & Neo4j
 Cypher is the Python of query languages.
 It is beautiful, intuitive and simple.
-Here an example of created dataset and start asking it, yes your dataset, questions.
+To show you it power, let's create a simple dataset and start asking it, yes our dataset, questions.

 <details><summary>Create Graph Data Query</summary>
 <p>